What It’s Like to Be an Illustrator Ahead of Expozine

 Every year since its inception in 2002, Montreal’s small press, zine, and comic making communities convene at Expozine, North America’s largest small press fair.

 Expozine happens every November, this year on the weekend of the 25 and 26.
 Many of the exhibitors are Montrealers, but the fair attracts people from all over North America and Europe.

 Zoe Maeve Jenkins, 24, and Graeme Adams, 25, are a pair of artist friends hoping for another chance to display their respective works at Expozine this year.
 Adams was _The Link_’s copy editor and graphics editor between 2013 and 2015.

 “Often they don’t tell you until it’s quite late,” Jenkins said.
 Both agree that they find the selection process of who gets awarded a table at Expozine mysterious.
 However, Jenkins said sharing tables is a fairly common practice, which helps negate the sting of rejection.

-Jenkins and Adams have collaborated on a comic called “Low Flying Start”, and are about to begin its second instalment.
+Jenkins and Adams have collaborated on a comic called “Low Flying Star”, and are about to begin its second instalment.
 Each artist’s work starts on opposing sides of the comic and join in the middle.

 Last April, Jenkins graduated from Concordia’s Fine Arts program with a degree in studio arts.
 Imagine what Anne of Green Gables would look like if she were an art student living in